 - Article 10 and chapter six of the constitution

 - devolution of power through the creation of two levels of government (chapter eleven)

-- constraining of executive power through the introduction of various checks on the powers of executive, particularly the president (approvals for key appointments and consultation before making key appointments, creation of various independent commissions to safeguard democracy and constitutionalism) and the introduction of a modern expansive bill of rights.
+- constraining of executive power through the introduction of various checks on the powers of the executive, particularly the president (approvals for key appointments and consultation before making key appointments, the creation of various independent commissions to safeguard democracy and constitutionalism) and the introduction of a modern expansive bill of rights.

 Of these far-reaching reforms, devolution is likely to have the most profound impact on governance.
-The 4 March 2013 elections filled the county posts outlined in the constitution: 47 governors, who head the executive branch of county governments and who will appoint members of executive committees; and 1,450 ward representatives, who are members of county assemblies or parliaments.
+The 4 March 2013 elections filled the county posts outlined in the constitution: 47 governors, who head the executive branch of county governments and who appoint members of executive committees; and 1,450 ward representatives, who are members of county assemblies or parliaments.

 Ward representatives were sworn in on 22 March 2013, when they also elected speakers of their assemblies.